Pre-Med and Pre-Health

 - General study abroad programs offer students an opportunity to pursue other, non-medical related interests.

 Northwestern encourages pre-med and pre-health students to explore programs that interest them, whether or not the programs are related to health studies.
 Students should not choose a program just because they think it will help them get into graduate school.
 Graduate school admissions officers in the health professions fields are looking for well-rounded individuals who bring with them a diverse, challenging and enriching resume of undergraduate experiences.

 Taking the MCAT Abroad

-Northwestern's Global Health Minor integrates an international dimension into health-related fields of study, and is particularly targeted at pre-medical students interested in studying abroad.
-The Global Health Minor is open to students in any discipline or school.
+Northwestern's Global Health Studies minor integrates an international dimension into health-related fields of study, and is particularly popular among pre-medical students interested in studying abroad.
+The Global Health Studies minor is open to students in any discipline or school.

-The Global Health Minor offers an innovative and interdisciplinary approach to the study of public health issues, combining on-campus course work with hands-on experience abroad and individualized research.
-It is designed to examine the medical, cultural and legal structures that shape health conditions and policy responses abroad, the international environment that spreads the impact of these problems the world over, and the emerging international regimes that address these new global realities.
+Offering an innovative and interdisciplinary approach to the study of public health issues, the minor combines on-campus course work with hands-on experience abroad and individualized research.
+It is designed to examine the medical, cultural and legal structures that shape health conditions and policy responses abroad, the global context that spreads the impact of these problems the world over, and the emerging international initiatives that address these new global realities.

-Students may study abroad on Northwestern-sponsored programs in Mexico, China, South Africa, Uganda, and France, as well as other director-approved sites.
-The program provides students and future practitioners with the necessary skills to understand international health issues, learn about domestic and international approaches to international crisis management, and, ultimately, deal more effectively with the diverse population in the U.S.
+Students may study abroad on Northwestern-sponsored public health programs in a variety of locations, including China, Cuba, France, Israel, Mexico, South Africa and Tanzania.
+These programs provide students and future practitioners with the necessary skills to understand international health issues, learn about domestic and international approaches to international crisis management, and, ultimately, work more effectively with diverse populations.

-For more information, review the Global Health Minor web site or e-mail email@example.com.
-You can also contact the Northwestern Study Abroad Office at 847-467-6400 or firstname.lastname@example.org.
+For more information, review the Global Health Studies Minor web site or e-mail email@example.com.
+You can also call the Office of International Program Development at 847-467-6953.